 Shu Jen KAO

-is an urban planner focused on community-based land use planning and development, economic development, and sustainability strategy.
+is an urban planner focused on community-based land-use planning and development, economic development, and sustainability strategy.
 His planning career began as an intern for the Korea Research Institute for Human Settlements (KRIHS) in Seoul.
 After receiving his Masters in Urban Planning from the University of Washington, he worked as a consultant for KRIHS and the Urban Land Institute.
-He is currently an urban planner at CollinsWoerman, a Seattle-based Architecture and Planning firm.
+He is currently an urban planner at CollinsWoerman, a Seattle-based Architecture, and Planning firm.

 is Associate Professor of Landscape Architecture at Virginia Tech.
-His current teaching and research interest include Feng Shui as a tool of site planning, environmental planning, quantitative methods and international landscape architecture focusing on megacities of the third world.
-Through his megacity project, he promotes exchange of knowledge between the first world and the third world scholars of megacities. (megacitysite.com)
+His current teaching and research interest include Feng Shui as a tool of site planning, environmental planning, quantitative methods, and international landscape architecture focusing on megacities of the third world.
+Through his megacity project, he promotes the exchange of knowledge between the first world and the third world scholars of megacities. (megacitysite.com)

 is Professor of Landscape Architecture at Chiba University, Japan.
-His research and practice focus on community design, children’s participation, urban open space design and legal planning system.
+His research and practice focus on community design, children’s participation, urban open space design, and legal planning system.
 He and his colleagues were the first in Japan to develop three-generation maps as a community design method by interviewing three generations of people who grew up in one community.
 He is active in many projects in different areas, including the neighborhood where he lives and the project of the Web-based collaborative design studio with UW was practiced recently.

 Hideki KOIZUMI ✉

-is Professor at research unit for Collaborative Community Design, Planning, and Management in University of Tokyo.
+is Professor at the research unit for Collaborative Community Design, Planning, and Management at the University of Tokyo.
 He is an expert in both collaborative planning and sustainable community design management.
 He made a great contribution to the recovery from the Great East Japan Earthquake.
 He is currently involved in community revitalization projects in small cities and suburban neighborhoods, such as Obuse Town in Nagano prefecture and Yokohama City in Tokyo region.
 Website

-worked in pristine Taiwan countryside government constructing eco-tunnels for crabs and doing rail-to-trail projects for 4 years, after receiving bachelor of horticultural science in Taiwan University and master of landscape architecture from U. C. Berkeley.
-She is now studying again, diving into biblical theology, trying to know more about God, people and the environment-their origins, values, interaction; tension forming resilience between time and space, culture and nature, the Godly and worldly.
+worked in pristine Taiwan countryside government constructing eco-tunnels for crabs and doing rail-to-trail projects for 4 years, after receiving Bachelor of horticultural science in Taiwan University and master of landscape architecture from U. C. Berkeley.
+She is now studying again, diving into biblical theology, trying to know more about God, people, and the environment-their origins, values, interaction; tension forming resilience between time and space, culture and nature, the Godly and worldly.
 She believes that environmentalists and missionaries are kindred.

 Michael K. C. LAI

-is Professor of Landscape Architecture at the Rutgers University.
+is Professor of Landscape Architecture at Rutgers University.
 She served on the executive committee of the East St. Louis Action Research Project (ESLARP), which engages students and faculty in interdisciplinary, service-learning projects with neighborhood groups in East St. Louis, Illinois.
 Her teaching and research interests include community design, urban environmental-design history and practice, environmental justice, and participatory design and planning.
 Her book, City Bountiful: A Century of Community Gardening in America, will be published by the University of California Press in 2005.

 Yu-Chung LI ✉